Joan

 Ph.D. students

-Hiba Benmohamed, co-supervision with Pierre-Luc Chagnon
+Hiba Benmohamed, co-supervision for Pierre-Luc Chagnon

-Geoffroy Renaud-Grignon, co-supervision with Michel Labrecque
+Geoffroy Renaud-Grignon, co-supervision for Michel Labrecque

 M.Sc. students